ugbodagadave/Esther/how-it-works.md

 # How It Works: A Technical Deep Dive into Esther

 ## 1. Introduction
-This document provides a detailed technical explanation of Esther's architecture, data flow, and core components.
+This document provides a detailed technical explanation of the Esther AI Agent's architecture, data flow, and core components.
 It is intended for developers and technical stakeholders to understand the inner workings of the system.

 ## 2. Architectural Overview
 Esther is a modular, asynchronous Python application designed for scalability and maintainability.
 The architecture separates concerns into distinct layers, ensuring that each part of the system has a single responsibility.